 Another major cause of postpartum back pain is improper posture when breastfeeding.
 Breastfeeding one baby is hard enough.
 Now you have to nurse two babies.
 While trying to nurse them all, you are prone to adopting the wrong posture, putting you at a higher risk of having back pain.

 Give your neighborhood chiropractor a visit

 Being 100% natural and drug-free, chiropractic massage therapy mostly works wonders when experiencing back pain.
-The sweet spot of having a chiropractic adjustment is within 6 weeks after giving birth.
+The sweet spot for having a chiropractic adjustment is within 6 weeks after giving birth.

 At 6 weeks postpartum, relaxant hormones make your body flexible and easier to adjust.
-Either way, you can visit a chiropractor any time when the back pain persists.
+Either way, you can visit a chiropractor at any time if the back pain persists.

 Chiropractors will help realign your spine and muscles to their correct position.
 Although you are quite busy as a twin mom, the visits are worth it.
-The first one might take a tad bit too long but the consequent ones will be shorter and you’ll see the results soon enough.
+The first one might take a tad bit too long, but the subsequent ones will be shorter, and you’ll see the results soon enough.

 Find the right breastfeeding posture

 Breastfeeding plays a huge role in back pains after giving birth.
 The key is finding a position that’s right for your baby and good for your spine.

 The straighter and more comfortably you position yourself, the happier your spine.
 We have a handy guide to help you with tandem breastfeeding.
 It outlines all the essential tips and items that you require when breastfeeding twins.